MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 ## Create an Azure AI project

-Now you're ready to create an Azure AI Studio project and the Azure AI resources to support it.
+Now you're ready to create an Azure AI Foundry project and the Azure AI resources to support it.

-1. In a web browser, open [Azure AI Studio](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
+1. In a web browser, open [Azure AI Foundry portal](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
-1. On the Azure AI Studio **Home** page, select **+ New project**.
+1. On the Azure AI Foundry portal **Home** page, select **+ New project**.
 1. In the **Create a project** wizard, give your project a unique name then select **Customize** and create a project with the following settings:

     - **Create a hub**: *Create a new resource with the following settings:*